Whitby Writers Group

 She saw the silhouette of a single person sitting hunched on a bar stool.
 It gave her a warm feeling to see someone else there.
 The warmth evaporated when she saw it was Commissioner Nilsson.

 She was about to turn and hop quietly back to her seat when she recalled something she’d read about tigers.
 You needn’t make a point of avoiding them when they are not on the prowl.
 The tiger you can see isn’t that dangerous.
 It’s the tiger you can’t see that you need to fear.
-But if you get close enough to a resting tiger, you may learn something to your advantage.
-Like judging for yourself the sharpness of the teeth that could tear your throat out.
-And seeing for yourself the length of the claws that could open you up from chin to crotch.

 Just don’t tread on its tail.